 Does the platform support transit encryption?
 How is it implemented?

 Yes.
-All calls on Jitsi Meet are encrypted between meeting participants’ devices and Jitsi’s servers with standard TLS.
+All calls on Jitsi Meet are encrypted between meeting participants’ devices and Jitsi’s servers with standard TLS, or transport layer security.

 Does the platform support end-to-end encryption?
 How is it implemented?